micado-eu/backend/README.md

 cd micado-backend/
 npm start
 ```
-The container will mount the application folder and it will be possibile to code with.
+The container will mount the application folder and it will be possibile to code with preferred editor.

 ### Funded by